Harold Washington Library–State/Van Buren station

-Harold Washington Library-State/Van Buren, (formerly Library-State/Van Buren and State/Van Buren), is an 'L' station serving the CTA's Brown, Orange, Pink, and Purple Lines.
+Harold Washington Library–State/Van Buren, (formerly Library–State/Van Buren and State/Van Buren), is an 'L' station serving the CTA's Brown, Orange, Pink, and Purple Lines.
 Originally, the station was to have direct access to the second floor of the Harold Washington Library building, but this direct connection was never built.
 Farecard transfers are also available at the station for the Red and Blue Lines via the Jackson/State and Jackson/Dearborn subway stations, respectively.
 It was originally known as State/Van Buren when it first opened in 1897.
 The original station closed on September 2, 1973, along with six other stations, due to low ridership, and demolished in 1975.
 The new station was rebuilt and reopened on June 22, 1997 in order to serve the Harold Washington Library.
-The Chicago Transit Authority board voted unanimously on Wednesday, October 6, 2010, to rename the station to its current name.
+The Chicago Transit Authority board voted unanimously on October 6, 2010, to give the station its current name.